1952 Swiss Mount Everest expedition: Ascent

 Building on Shipton's experience, the Genevans reached the head of the Western Cwm and climbed the huge face above to the desolate, wind-swept plateau of the South Col. Three Swiss climbers and the Sherpa Tenzing Norgay continued towards the summit, pitching a tent at 8,400 meters.
 Two returned, leaving Tenzing and Lambert, who had become firm friends, to make a summit attempt.
-High altitude mountaineering in 1952 was still in its infancy.
-Even Swiss organisation and technology were not up to the job and, apart from Tenzing, the Sherpas had little experience.
+High-altitude mountaineering in 1952 was still in its infancy.
+Even Swiss organization and technology were not up to the job and, apart from Tenzing, the Sherpas had little experience.
 Despite the best plans, Tenzing and Lambert now had to spend a night at 27500 ft with no sleeping bags and no stove; producing a trickle of drinking water by melting snow over a candle.

 Edmund Hillary recalled in 1953 "an incredibly lonely sight, the battered framework of the tent that Tenzing and Raymond Lambert of the 1952 Swiss expedition pitched over a year before and where they had spent an extremely uncomfortable night without food, without drink, and without sleeping bags.
 What a tough couple they had been, but perhaps not very well organized."
 Hillary thought that Tenzing and Lambert were not sufficiently hydrated, having relied on cheese and snow melted over a candle for sustenance (he insisted on everyone keeping their fluids up by melting snow on a Primus stove for water).
 This was also the conclusion of Griffith Pugh in 1952.

 Their oxygen sets were barely operable and when the two men continued in the morning, they were effectively climbing without oxygen.
 They struggled heroically, at times crawling on all fours, hindered by the dead weight of malfunctioning oxygen sets, finally grinding to a halt near 8595 m, about 250 m short of the summit.
 The sets gave some relief at rest but were unworkable when climbing because of the resistance of the valves to the passage of oxygen with violent breathing at high altitude.
 The autumn expedition had two new types of open-circuit oxygen equipment; the better Drägerwerk set was based on apparatus used by pilots, and the oxygen supply could be selected to be between 2 and 4 litres/minute.
 The Swiss might have reached the summit in the spring if the new Drägerwerk sets had been used.